 - Some stores may offer a few deals only at their brick and mortar stores in order to get customers through the doors.
 If you set foot in the store you are likely to spend more money than if you only buy online.

-- Take advantage of online savings through programs like Ebates, MyPoints and Upromise.
+- Take advantage of online savings through programs like Ebates, and MyPoints.

 - Find online deals through sites like slickdeals, Ben’s Bargains, and other sites.